small0live/small0live.github.io/index.md

 <p align="justify">
 I am a <strong>computational social scientist</strong> interested in promoting <strong>open collaboration</strong>, <strong>social good</strong>, and <strong>innovation</strong> in the development of technology and production of knowledge.</p>

-<p align="justify">My expertise is based on a robust theoretical foundation in the cognitive and social sciences blended with the skilled application of methods and approaches advanced in computer and network sciences in addition to traditional experimental methods.
+<p align="justify">My expertise is based on a robust theoretical foundation in the cognitive and social sciences blended with the skilled application of approaches advanced in computer and network sciences in addition to traditional experimental methods.

 <p align="justify">I currently work as a Postdoctoral Research Asssociate and Lab Manager of the <a href="https://csl.ist.ucf.edu/">Cognitive Sciences Lab</a> at the University of Central Florida.</p>
 <p align="justify">